 Truthfully, I’m a bit confused, and I’m referring to this sauce as a tartar sauce, because I had to choose one or the other.

-A small blue bowl filled with homemade tartar sauce garnished with chopped chives.
+A small bowl of a tartar sauce recipe topped with chives.

 Homemade Tartar Sauce (Easy)